Breakdown of Kinetic Compensation Effect in Physical Desorption: Results

-We first illustrate the Arrhenius plot fitting procedure in Fig.~\ref{fig:Noint} for the non-interacting regime.
-We fit Eq.~\ref{eq:PolanyiW} to the desorption spectrum of Fig.~\ref{fig:Noint} (left panel), from which we obtain the following fitting parameters: $E_a = 100 \pm 2$ from the slope of the Arrhenius plot (right panel), and $\nu=1 \pm 0.01$, from the (extrapolated) intercept.
+The first step is to verify that our simulation results can be fitted to Eq.~\ref{eq:PolanyiW} for the non interacting regime ($\epsilon = 0$).We show this on the left panel of Fig.~\ref{fig:Noint}.
+On the right panel of the same figure, we performed the corresponding linear fit to the Arrhenius plot, from which we obtain the following parameters: $E_a = 100 \pm 2$ and $\nu=1 \pm 0.01$ (extrapolated intercept).
 The value for $E_{a}$, as expected, matches the input binding energy, $E_{b}$, within error.
-Therefore, for the non-interacting case ($\epsilon = 0$) the Polanyi-Wigner equation and Arrhenius plot provide an accurate estimation of the reaction parameters, as expected.

-However, for desorption runs over a range of interaction energies $\epsilon$ (specified as a fraction of the fixed binding energy, $E_{b} = 100$), the Arrhenius plots for interacting adsorbates, shown in Fig.~\ref{fig:Aplots}, exhibit curvature that increases with $\epsilon$.
-If the occurrence of the KCE were effectively determined by the strong linear correlation between $\ln{\nu}$ and $E_a$, then this increasing curvature would in fact indicate a complete lack of compensation.
-Otherwise, the Arrhenius plots at the correct order should always yield straight lines.